DavidSeptimus/armada-theme-intellij-plugin/README.md

 ## Description

 <!-- Plugin description -->
-Armada is a plugin that aims to faithfully recreate the Fleet theme to IntelliJ-based IDEs.
+Armada is a plugin that aims to faithfully recreate the Fleet theme for IntelliJ-based IDEs.

 ### Features
 - Fleet Dark UI and Editor Color Scheme